A message on the topic of fish dishes. Creative project "fish dishes". Kitchen utensils for fish

 The car is turned off

-Then rinse thoroughly until the product residues are completely removed,
+Then rinse thoroughly until all product residues are completely removed.

 The outer surfaces of the machine are wiped first with a damp and then with a dry cloth,

-The washed parts of the machine are dried, after which all rusty parts and surfaces in contact with food are lubricated with edible unsalted fat,
+The washed parts of the machine are dried, after which all rusting parts and surfaces in contact with food are lubricated with food-grade unsalted fat.

-Wipe once a week with a dry cloth or flannel until the shine is restored,
+Once a week, wipe with a dry cloth or flannel until the shine is restored,

-The machine should be taken apart and inspected regularly to replace worn parts,
+The machine should be regularly disassembled and inspected to replace worn parts,

 5. Organization of workshops

-The fish comes to the shop frozen, salted and chilled.
-In addition to fish, the workshop processes crabs, shrimps, spiny lobsters, oysters, mussels, and squids.
+The fish arrives to the workshop frozen, salted and chilled.
+In addition to fish, the workshop processes crabs, shrimp, lobsters, oysters, mussels, and squid.

-The fish processing line at public catering establishments is designed for the following operations: thawing frozen fish or soaking salted fish, cleaning fish scales, gutting, chopping heads and fins, washing and making semi-finished products.
+The fish processing line at public catering establishments is designed for the following operations: thawing frozen fish or soaking salted fish, cleaning fish scales, gutting, chopping off heads and fins, washing and manufacturing semi-finished products.

-Thaw the fish in air or cold water (2 liters of water per 1 kg of fish), adding 10 g of salt to 1 liter of water to reduce the loss of minerals.
-Salted fish is soaked in cold water for 4-6 hours in baths, periodically changing the water.
-For cleaning and gutting fish, special tables on wheels with small sides along the edges are designed.
-Sometimes tables with a chute at one end are used.
+Thaw the fish in air or cold water (2 liters of water per 1 kg of fish), adding 10 g of salt per 1 liter of water to reduce the loss of minerals.
+Salted fish is soaked in cold water for 4-6 hours in baths, changing the water periodically.
+For cleaning and gutting fish, there are special tables on wheels with small sides along the edges.
+Sometimes tables with a groove at one edge are used.
 The scales are cleaned with a knife, mechanical or manual scrapers or graters.
-To remove mucus, some fish species are rubbed with salt or scalded, sometimes they are simply skinned.
-Fins and heads are cut off by special machines or by hand.
-The processed fish is washed in tubs with two compartments.
-The workplace for the preparation of semi-finished fish products is equipped with a special production table, scales, a set of chef's three knives, various boards, a set of spices and seasonings.
-Finished semi-finished products are placed in special containers and transported on trolleys or racks to cold stores or to a hot shop.
-Fish waste (heads, bones and fins) is used for cooking fish broths and preparing marinades, caviar and milk - for casseroles.
-In the fish workshop of a small production, located in the same room, the lines for processing meat, fish and poultry, as well as inventory and tools, are strictly distinguished.
-Fish semi-finished products are perishable products, therefore, they require strict adherence to sanitary rules.
-The storage temperature of semi-finished products is from -4 to + 6 C. All work is performed by cooks of 3-4 categories, under the guidance of a cook - foreman or shop manager.
+To remove mucus, some types of fish are rubbed with salt or scalded, and sometimes the skin is simply removed.
+Fins and heads are cut off using special machines or manually.
+The processed fish is washed in baths with two compartments.
+The workplace for preparing semi-finished fish products is equipped with a special production table, scales, a set of chef’s knives, various boards, and a set of spices and seasonings.
+Finished semi-finished products are placed in special containers and transported on carts or racks to refrigeration chambers or a hot shop.
+Fish waste (heads, bones and fins) is used for cooking fish broths and preparing marinades, caviar and milt are used for casseroles.
+In a small fish production workshop located in one room, the processing lines for meat, fish and poultry, as well as equipment and tools, are strictly demarcated.
+Semi-finished fish products are perishable products and therefore require strict adherence to sanitary rules.
+The storage temperature of semi-finished products is from -4 to + 6 C. All work is performed by cooks of 3-4 categories, under the guidance of a cook - foreman or workshop manager.

 Organization of a hot shop

-Hot shops are organized at enterprises that perform a full production cycle.
-The hot shop is the main shop of a public catering enterprise, in which the technological process of food preparation is completed: heat treatment of products and semi-finished products, broth cooking, preparation of soups, sauces, side dishes, main courses, as well as heat treatment of products for cold and sweet dishes.
-In addition, hot drinks are prepared in the workshop and flour confectionery products (patties, pies, kulebyaki, etc.) are baked for transparent broths.
-From the hot shop, ready-made dishes go directly to the dispensing rooms for sale to the consumer.
+Hot shops are organized at enterprises performing the full production cycle.
+The hot shop is the main workshop of a catering enterprise, in which the technological process of food preparation is completed: heat treatment of products and semi-finished products, cooking broth, preparation of soups, sauces, side dishes, main courses is carried out, as well as heat treatment of products for cold and sweet dishes.
+In addition, the workshop prepares hot drinks and bakes flour confectionery products (pies, pies, kulebyaki, etc.) for clear broths.
+From the hot shop, ready-made meals go directly to dispensers for sale to consumers.

-The hot shop occupies a central place in the public catering enterprise.
-In the case when the hot shop serves several trading floors located on different floors, it is advisable to place it on the same floor as the trading floor with the largest number of seats.
-On all other floors there should be distribution rooms with a stove for frying portioned dishes and food warmers.
-These distribution points are supplied with finished products using lifts.
-The hot shop should have a convenient connection with the blank shops and a convenient relationship with the cold shop, with the distribution and sales area, washing kitchen utensils.
-The hot shop is subdivided into two specialized departments - soup and sauce.
-Sauce department equipment can be grouped into 2-3 lines.
-The first line is designed for heat treatment and preparation of semi-finished products from meat, fish, vegetables, as well as for the preparation of side dishes and sauces in a plate dish.
-The line consists of sectional modulated equipment and food warmers are installed in this line, designed for short-term storage of second courses in a hot state.
-The second line is intended for auxiliary operations and includes sectional modulating tables: a table with a built-in washing bath, a table for installing small-scale mechanization equipment, a table with a cooled slide are used in restaurants for portioning and decorating dishes
+The hot shop occupies a central place in a catering enterprise.
+In the case where the hot shop serves several sales areas located on different floors, it is advisable to locate it on the same floor with the sales area that has the largest number of seats.
+On all other floors there should be serving rooms with a stove for frying portioned dishes and food warmers.
+The supply of these dispensing places with finished products is ensured using lifts.
+The hot shop should have a convenient connection with the procurement shops and a convenient connection with the cold shop, with the distribution and sales area, washing kitchen utensils.
+The hot shop is divided into two specialized departments: soup and sauce.
+The sauce department equipment can be grouped into 2-3 lines.
+The first line is intended for heat treatment and cooking of meat, fish, vegetables, as well as for preparing side dishes and sauces in stovetop dishes.
+The line consists of sectional modulated equipment and food warmers are installed in this line, intended for short-term storage of main courses in a hot state.
+The second line is intended for auxiliary operations and includes sectional modulated tables: a table with a built-in washing tub, a table for installing small-scale mechanization equipment, a table with a refrigerated slide used in restaurants for portioning and decorating dishes

 Organization of a vegetable shop

-Vegetable workshops are organized at enterprises of large and medium capacity.
+Vegetable shops are organized at large and medium-sized enterprises.

-The vegetable shop is located, as a rule, in that part of the enterprise where the vegetable chamber is located in order to transport raw materials bypassing the general production corridors.
-The shop must have a convenient connection with the cold and hot shops, where the finished product is completed.
-The technological process of processing vegetables consists of sorting, washing, cleaning, cleaning after mechanical cleaning, washing, cutting.
+The vegetable shop is located, as a rule, in the part of the enterprise where the vegetable chamber is located in order to transport raw materials, bypassing the general production corridors.
+The shop must have a convenient connection with the cold and hot shops, in which the production of finished products is completed.
+The technological process of processing vegetables consists of sorting, washing, peeling, finishing after mechanical cleaning, washing, slicing.

-Equipment for the vegetable shop is selected according to the Equipment Standards, depending on the type and capacity of the enterprise.
-The main equipment of the vegetable shop are potato peelers MOK-125, MOK-250, MOK-400, universal vegetable cutter MPO-50-200, MPO-350.
-The MOP-1 vegetable-cutting wiping mechanism is included in the set of interchangeable drive mechanisms for universal general purposes.
-In the vegetable shop, a line for processing potatoes and root crops and a line for processing fresh cabbage and other vegetables and herbs are distinguished.
-The equipment becomes in the course of the technological process.
-A washing bath and a potato peeler are installed on the processing line for potatoes and root crops.
+Equipment for a vegetable shop is selected according to Equipment Standards, depending on the type and capacity of the enterprise.
+The main equipment of the vegetable shop is potato peelers MOK-125, MOK-250, MOK-400, universal vegetable cutter MPO-50-200, MPO-350.
+The vegetable cutting wiper mechanism MOP-1 is included in the set of replaceable drive mechanisms for universal general purpose.
+In the vegetable workshop there is a line for processing potatoes and root vegetables and a line for processing fresh cabbage and other vegetables and herbs.
+The equipment becomes as the technological process progresses.
+A washing bath and potato peeler are installed on the potato and root crop processing line.
 After machine cleaning, manual cleaning is carried out on special tables.
-The lid of the table has a recess in which peeled vegetables are placed, and two holes: for peeled vegetables and for waste.
+The table cover has a recess into which peeled vegetables are placed, and two holes: for peeled vegetables and for waste.
 After cleaning, the potatoes are placed in a bath of water and stored for no more than 2-3 hours.
-Onions and garlic are cleaned on special tables with an exhaust device.
-Production tables and washing baths are installed on the cabbage and greens processing line.
-Peeled vegetables are washed and, depending on the purpose, some of them are used for cooking as a whole, and the rest are cut by machine or by hand.
+Peeling of onions and garlic is carried out on special tables with an exhaust device.
+On the cabbage and greens processing line, production tables and washing baths are installed.
+Peeled vegetables are washed and, depending on their purpose, some of them are used for cooking as a whole, and the rest are cut by machine or manually.
 Peeled and chopped vegetables are covered with a damp cloth to protect them from contamination and drying out.
-Large-capacity vegetable workshops are organized in procurement enterprises, processing 1 ton of vegetables and more.
-These workshops operate on the basis of contracts concluded with other public catering enterprises.
-Specifications and technological instructions provide for the manufacture of semi-finished products: peeled sulphated potatoes that do not darken in air; fresh white cabbage, peeled, carrots, beets, peeled onions.
+In procurement enterprises, high-capacity vegetable shops are organized, processing 1 ton of vegetables or more.
+These shops operate on the basis of contracts concluded with other catering establishments.
+Technical conditions and technological instructions provide for the production of semi-finished products: peeled sulfated potatoes that do not darken in air; fresh white cabbage, peeled, carrots, beets, peeled onions.

 The technological process of processing vegetables in large vegetable shops is the same as in medium-sized shops, only it is more mechanized.

-In the vegetable shop of a large procurement enterprise, two technological lines are installed to speed up the process of processing vegetables: a mechanized production line for processing potatoes (PLSK-63) and a line for processing root crops (carrots, beets) LMO.
-The potato processing line uses equipment that ensures a continuous production process: inclined conveyors, a vibratory washing machine, a KNA-600M continuous potato peeler, an inspection and cleaning conveyor, a sulfitation machine, and automatic scales.
+In the vegetable shop of a large procurement enterprise, to speed up the processing of vegetables, two technological lines are installed: a mechanized production line for processing potatoes (PLSK-63) and a line for processing root crops (carrots, beets) LMO.
+The potato processing line uses equipment that ensures a continuous production process: inclined conveyors, a vibrating washing machine, a KNA-600M continuous potato peeler, an inspection and cleaning conveyor, a sulfitation machine, and an automatic scale.

-Potato cleaning and sulfitation line: container tipper cage; bunker; receiving trays; inclined loaders; distributing feeder; washing vibration machine; sump; stone trap; potato peeler; pulp collector; cleaning conveyor; chairs; sulfitation machine; weight automatic dispenser; capacity.
+Potato cleaning and sulfitation line: container dumper cage; bunker; receiving trays; inclined material handlers; dispensing feeder; vibration washing machine; mud sump; stone trap; potato peeler; pulp collection; finishing conveyor; chairs; sulfitation machine; automatic weighing dispenser; capacity.

-On this line, calibrated potatoes are fed into the vibratory washing machine, pass through the stone trap, are peeled by the potato peeler, enter the inspection and cleaning conveyor, then enter the sulphitation machine and weigher.
-Potatoes are peeled manually with rooted or grooved knives.
-The conveyor is completed with special chairs for roots.
+On this line, calibrated potatoes are fed into a vibratory washing machine, pass through a stone trap, are cleaned in a potato peeler, enter the inspection and finishing conveyor, then enter a sulfitation machine and a weigher.
+Potatoes are peeled manually using root or groove knives.
+The conveyor is equipped with special chairs for indigenous women.

-Waste from the mechanical processing of potatoes (pulp with water) goes to the starch department to obtain starch.
-The LMO production line has a capacity of 300-500kg/h.
-A distinctive feature of the technological process is that after washing the root crops, they are subjected to thermal firing in an oven at a temperature of 1000C, and then the skin is washed off the surface of the root crops in shower devices.
-The remaining production processes (finishing, weighing, packing) are carried out at the workplace in the same way as on the PLSK-63 line, excluding the sulfitation process.
+Waste from mechanical processing of potatoes (pulp with water) goes to the starch department to obtain starch.
+The LMO production line has a capacity of 300-500 kg/h.
+A distinctive feature of the technological process is that after washing the root vegetables, they are thermally fired in an oven at a temperature of 1000C, and then the skin is washed off from the surface of the root vegetables in shower devices.
+The remaining production processes (finishing, weighing, packaging) are carried out at workplaces in the same way as on the PLSK-63 line, excluding the sulfitation process.
 Processing of onions on the LMO line begins with roasting, then the technological process is carried out similarly to that described above.
 In vegetable shops where the LMO line is not used, onions are processed manually.
-A workplace is organized for each employee, equipped with a special table with an exhaust hood.
-Manufactured vegetable semi-finished products are placed in containers, labeled and sent to the expedition.
-Organization of labor in the workshop.
-The work of small vegetable workshops is organized by the head of production; vegetable shops are headed by the head of the shop or foreman.
-Vegetable cleaners of the 1st and 2nd categories perform all operations in the processing of vegetables and the preparation of semi-finished products.
-According to the production program, a schedule is drawn up for the production of semi-finished vegetable products in batches, depending on the timing of the sale of dishes during the day.
-At the end of the working day, the responsible worker of the shop draws up a report on the amount of raw materials used and semi-finished products produced.
+For each employee, a workplace is organized, equipped with a special table with an exhaust hood.
+The prepared vegetable semi-finished products are placed in containers, labeled and sent on an expedition.
+Organization of work in the workshop.
+The work of small vegetable shops is organized by the production manager; Vegetable shops are headed by a shop manager or a foreman.
+Vegetable peelers of the 1st and 2nd categories perform all operations when processing vegetables and preparing semi-finished products.
+According to the production program, a schedule is drawn up for the release of semi-finished vegetable products in batches, depending on the timing of the sale of dishes during the day.
+At the end of the working day, the responsible workshop employee draws up a report on the amount of raw materials consumed and semi-finished products produced

 6. Sanitation